 - October 13, 2023

 - Pacific Northwest University

-- Professional association engagement and commitment to professional and community service.
+- Engaged in professional associations and committed to professional and community service

 About The Institution

 About the PNWU School of Physical Therapy (SOPT):

 The SOPT is student-focused, patient-centered, collaborative, and dynamic learning environment that centers around PNWU’s established culture of interprofessional collaboration, compassion, innovation, and social responsibility, resulting in a new wave of physical therapist capable of revolutionizing the health of our communities.